 Each of these observations is consistent with the genotype-to-phenotype model learned by the neural network.
 Indeed, the neural network modeled negative influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1 (Figure 4B), and thus could be said to capture the phenomenon that snq∆ybt1∆ycf1∆yor1∆ should be more resistant to fluconazole than strains carrying any subset of these knockouts.
 However, this neural network under-estimated the resistance of this four-knockout strain (and each of the three triple knockout combinations with complex positive interactions; Figure 5B left panel).
 As the complex genetic interactions suggested synergistic rather than additive influence on PDR5, we formally modeled this possibility.
 To model non-additive combinations of influences in a neural network, hidden layers can be added between two nodes.
 We first considered the simplest extension of the ‘additive influence’ model, adding a single hidden layer with a single neuron (see Methods) to mediate influence on Pdr5 from SNQ2, YBT1, YCF1, and YOR1.
-Using only fluconazole data, training a network with this single ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S10 B).
-These results suggested that at least some of the negative influence of these four genes on Pdr5 activity is mediated via a hidden factor (Figure 5B right panel).
+Using only fluconazole data, training a network with this single ‘influence mediator’ neuron yielded a better recapitulation of the observed fluconazole resistance for the three- and four-knockout strains (Figure 5B right panel) than training with the original neural network structure (Figure S9 B).
+These results suggested that at least some of the negative influence of these four genes on Pdr5 activity is mediated via a hidden factor.

 Before exploring this phenomenon further, we first wished to replicate the initial observations within a more uniform genetic background.
 Therefore, we generated a single strain for each of the 32 possible combinations of pdr5∆, snq2∆, yor1∆, ybt1∆, and ycf1∆ knockouts, each in a common genetic background (Methods).
-Fluconazole resistance as estimated by XGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S11; Methods).
+Fluconazole resistance as estimated by XGA correlated well with measures of resistance obtained for individual strains — r = 0.95 for the fluconazole concentration expected to yield 50% inhibition (IC50; Figure 5C) and r = 0.89 for total growth in fluconazole relative to no-drug conditions (Figure S10; Methods).
 Consistent with XGA results, snq2∆yor1∆ybt1∆ycf1∆ had the highest resistance.